 HVLS Fans are commonly known as industrial ceiling fans, HVLS industrial ceiling fans, big ceiling fans, factory ceiling fans, high power ceiling fans, HVLS ceiling fans, size ceiling fans. large fan, long wing industrial ceiling fan, energy saving ceiling fan …

 Technically, HVLS fans are usually ceiling fans, although some are fitted with a large, wing-span industrial ceiling fan – the ceiling fan diameter is usually greater than 2.1 m.
-HVLS fans move slowly and distribute large amounts of air at low rotational speeds, hence the name “large flow, low speed”.
+HVLS ceiling fans move slowly and distribute large amounts of air at low rotational speeds, hence the name “large flow, low speed”.

-Typical applications for HVLS fans in two industrial and commercial categories.
-HVLS fans were originally designed for large spaces such as barns, factories, warehouses, factories.
-HVLS fans are also used in commercial spaces, where air conditioners are more popular, but the air movement increased from ceiling fans can increase user comfort effectively or prevent prevent stratification.
+Typical applications for HVLS ceiling fans in two industrial and commercial categories.
+HVLS ceiling fans were originally designed for large spaces such as barns, factories, warehouses, factories.
+HVLS ceiling fans are also used in commercial spaces, where air conditioners are more popular, but the air movement increased from ceiling fans can increase user comfort effectively or prevent prevent stratification.
 Typical commercial applications include shopping malls, churches, office buildings, airport terminals, fitness centers and schools.

 An important concern for many commercial spaces, such as schools and libraries, is sound sensitivity and quiet operation.
 In contrast, industrial space has dBA of 85 or more median and prioritizes air movement (effective in combating heat stress) in silent operation.

 HVLS ceiling fan operate under cool moving air principles that break the saturated boundary layer around the body and increase the evaporation rate to create a cooling effect.
 HVLS ceiling fan create an air column when they rotate.
 This air column moves down and along the floor.
 This horizontal airflow is related to the diameter of the fan and to a lesser extent the fan speed.